oracle-livelabs/pts/ai-vector-search-rag/ai-application/ai-application.md

     ![granted roles](./images/granted-roles.png " ")

 11. On the Oracle Cloud Console, on your ADB instance page, click Database Actions > SQL.
+You should be connected as `ADMIN` administrative user.

     ![database actions sql](./images/database-actions-sql.png " ")